 God has told us that the best thing we can do to please Him is to practice justice, to love mercy, and to walk humbly with God.
 When we do these three things, we flow with God’s will and are pleasing to Him.
 This is the highest form of worship.

 You who are trying to be justified by law have been alienated from Christ; you have fallen away from grace.

-As I stated at the beginning, if we marry Christ but still are not divorced from Moses, we are an adulteress.
+As I stated at the beginning, if you marry Christ, but still are not divorced from Moses, you are an adulteress.

 (“The Sabbath”, 3177-1, proofed 20211023)